 What to Expect: Treatments are quick and have little downtime.
 This option is best for treating the deepest acne scars and creating long term correction when combined with other treatments.

 Remember there are now many ways to treat acne scars.
 Just be patient in looking for a method that meets your needs and desired timeline for improvement.
 Consult your physician or qualified medical professional for complete details on these and other medical options available.

 The information in this article is to be used for informational purposes.
 It should not be considered as, or used in conjunction with, professional medical advice.
-Consult your doctor prior to beginning any skin care regimen or if you have been diagnosed with any disorder involving the skin.
+Consult your medical provider prior to beginning any skin care regimen or if you have been diagnosed with any disorder involving the skin.